Ashtavinayaka

 Ashtavinayaka (अष्टविनायक) is a Sanskrit term which means "eight Ganeshas".
-The Ashtavinayaka yatra trip refers to a pilgrimage to the eight Hindu temples in the state of Maharashtra, India, centered around the city of Pune, that house eight distinct idols of Ganesh, in a pre-ascertained sequence.
-Ganesh is the Hinduism/Hindu deity of unity, prosperity, learning, and removing obstacles.
+The Ashtavinayaka Yatra refers to a pilgrimage to the eight Hindu temples in the state of Maharashtra, India, centered around the city of Pune.
+The eight temples house eight distinct idols of Ganesha, the Hindu deity of unity, prosperity, learning, and removing obstacles.
 Each of these temples has its own individual legend and history, as distinct from each other as the murtis in each temple.
-The form of each murti of Ganesh and his trunk are distinct from one another.
-There are other temples of eight Ganesh in various other parts of Maharashtra; however, the ones around Pune are more well known and visited.
-It is believed that to complete the Ashtavinayak Yatra, one must revisit the first Ganpati after visiting all the eight Ganpatis.
+The form of each murti of Ganesha and his trunk are distinct from one another.
+There are other temples of eight Ganesha in various other parts of Maharashtra; however, the ones around Pune are more well known and visited.
+To complete the Ashtavinayaka Yatra, one must revisit the first temple after visiting all the eight temples.

+The Ashtavinayaka Yatra is a pilgrimage covering these eight holy abodes of Ganesha in and around Pune and Raigad districts of Maharashtra.
+Out of these 8 Temples, 5 are in Pune district, 2 are in Raigad district and 1 is in Ahmednagar (Ahilyanagar) District.
+Ganesha is worshiped first before any other worship service is carried out to any other deity.
+The pilgrimage takes 3 days to complete.
+As per scriptures travel starts from Moreswar in Moregaon then Siddhivinayak temple of Siddhatek, Pali, Mhad, Theur Chintamani Ganesh in Pune, Lenyandri, Ojar, Ranjangaon then back to Moregaon where pilgrimage had started.

 Temples

-The eight temples/idols of the Ashtavinayak in their religious sequence are:
+The eight temples/idols of the Ashtavinayaka in their religious sequence are:

 Traditionally, Moreshwar of Moregaon is the first temple visited by the pilgrims.
-The temples visited in descending order are Siddhatek, Pali, Mahad, Thevur, Lenyandri, Ozar, Ranjangaon.
+The temples should be visited in this order Moregaon, Siddhatek, Pali, Mahad, Theur, Lenyandri, Ozar, Ranjangaon.
 The pilgrimage is concluded with a second visit to Moregaon.

-All these murtis are called Swayambhu effigies, or the self-existent in Sanskrit.
-This is to indicate that they were not sculpted but they were found formed by nature.
+All these murtis are called svayambhu idols in Sanskrit (self-originating/self-existent images, and not carved images).